ncarrier/luawrapper/README.md

 ### With the provided build system

-The test directory contains some use cases which can be used as examples.
+The **examples** directory contains some use cases which can be used as examples.
 These can be modified or a new example can be created easily by tweaking examples.mk and adding the corresponding directory and files in the examples folder.

 The process to do this by hand is explained in the following sections.